giuseppe/atomic/docs/atomic-pull.1.md

 `atomic pull --storage ostree http:REGISTRY/IMAGE:TAG`

-Not fully qualified images are supported when pulling to 'ostree', although it is suggested to use a fully qualified name to refer unambiguously to an image.
+Images where the registry is not specified are supported when pulling to 'ostree'.
+However, we recommend that you use a fully qualified name to refer unambiguously to the image.

 If your /etc/containers/policy.json requires signature verification, the pulled image is verified prior to being made available to the local docker